kubermatic/docs/content/kubermatic/main/tutorials-howtos/gitops-argocd/_index.en.md

 ## Introduction

 Below diagram shows the general concept of the setup.
-It shows how KKP installations and ArgoCD will be deployed and what KKP components will be managed by ArgoCD in each seed..
+It shows how KKP installations and ArgoCD will be deployed and what KKP components will be managed by ArgoCD in each seed.
 ![Concept](@/images/tutorials/gitops-argocd/kkp-gitops-argocd.png "Concept - KKP GitOps using ArgoCD")

 For the demonstration,